siraben/nix-workshop/readme.md

 - TODO: add content from Dolstra's PhD thesis on Nix
 ### A Little Theory
-- Refresher on binary relations, directed graphs, graph representation of relations, transitive reflexive closure of a relation
+- Refresher on binary relations, directed graphs, graph representation of relations, transitive closure of a relation
 - Build time dependency: what is needed to build the software
   - e.g. `cmake`, `clang`, `gcc`, `autoconf`
 - Runtime dependency: what is needed at runtime